petarov/apple-mdm-clients/README.md

 Java clients for Apple's Mobile Device Management (MDM) services.

-`Java 21` required, with the goal to use as few external dependencies as possible.
+`Java 21` is required, with the goal to use as [few dependencies](gradle/libs.versions.toml) as possible.

 ## Device Assignment client

 Manage your organization's Apple Business Manager (`ABM`) devices.
-Automated Device Enrollment `(ADE)`, previously known as "The Device Enrollment Program" `(DEP)` allows for creating device enrollment profiles and assigning them to your organization's devices.
+Automated Device Enrollment `(ADE)`, previously known as "The Device Enrollment Program" `(DEP)`, allows you to create device enrollment profiles and assign them to your organization's devices.

-To use the Java client, it is required that you already have created a valid device assignment token on ABM.
-The private key with which the token must be decrypted is also required.
+To use the Java client, you must already have a valid device assignment token created in ABM.
+The private key required to decrypt the token is also needed.

 ### Getting the library